 (b) within 7 days, if the person has the licence suspended by the Commissioner under section 82A.

-[(4) repealed]
+[(4) deleted]

 (5) Despite the surrender by a person of a licence, this Act applies, for the purpose of enabling the person to be investigated or otherwise dealt with for a matter arising before the surrender, as if the licence had not been surrendered.